What are these therapies?

 Consult your healthcare team about any dietary changes you are making or considering, especially if you are dealing with changes in your appetite, digestive function, or body weight, or if your cancer directly affects your digestive system.
 If you need additional support, consult a certified oncology dietician nutritionist.
 You can ask your physician for a referral.

-Browse diets and metabolic therapies
+Diets and metabolic therapies we have reviewed

 Upcoming reviews